by William Greenwood

-Added by Assistant Chief Billy Greenwood on December 20, 2018 at 6:30pm — No Comments
+Added by Fire Chief Billy Greenwood on December 20, 2018 at 6:30pm — No Comments

 Life moves at a fast pace these days...
 So fast you can easily miss an opportunity to improve one self.
 The pace affects everybody from the firefighter down on the floor, right up to the chief’s office.
 There are two common management models during these busy times, the first would be the progressive management model.
 Being progressive involves supporting the needs and requirements of the organization and predicting or forecasting the future.
 The latter is called crisis or chaos management…Continue

 Added by Fire Chief Billy Greenwood on May 2, 2018 at 11:30am — No Comments

 How many times have you heard, "Man, it's like we've got four different fire departments working here!"
 Many have and we all know the meaning behind that statement.
 Fire Departments that have 3 or 4 different operational shifts, can often do things each a little differently.
 You know what I am talking about like differences in daily chores, vehicle maintenance, riding assignments or even operational responses.
 The amount of "different" can be dependant upon the amount of leadership…Continue

 Added by Fire Chief Billy Greenwood on July 25, 2017 at 4:00pm — No Comments